AnyChart/docs.anychart.com/Basic_Charts_Types/Marker_Chart.md

 In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings and many more.
-All axis features are described in [Axes Basic](../Axes_Grid_Scales_Trends_etc/Axis_Basics) tutorial, in this section we will quickly demonstrate how axis position can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.
+All axis features are described in [Axes Basic](../Axes_Grid_Scales_Trends_etc/Axis_Basics) tutorial, in this section we will quickly demonstrate how axis orientation can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.

-### Positioning
+### Orientation

-With AnyChart you can place axes to any side if the chart, all you need to do is to adjust position attribute of **yAxis** or **xAxis** parameter.
+With AnyChart you can place axes to any side if the chart, all you need to do is to adjust **.orientation()** parameter of **.yAxis()** or **.xAxis()** methods.

-Positioning depends on plot type and inversion of axes, you will find list of all possible positioning and inversion settings in Axes Positioning and Inverting Templates.
+Positioning depends on plot type and inversion of axes, you will find list of all possible orientation and inversion settings in Axes Positioning and Inverting Templates.

 ```